 Stay away from heat

-I’m sure staying away from heat is difficult for anyone who is use to having straight hair.
+I’m sure staying away from heat is difficult for anyone who is used to having straight hair.
 As I continued my transition, there were times I wanted to straighten my hair.
-But, what kept me away from it?
-Learning about heat damage!
+However, learning about heat damage kept me from doing anything to my curls.

 I didn’t want to take any chances.
 My hair already had a ton of breakage and flat ironing wouldn’t have been the best decision.
 There are heatless styles you can achieve while long-term transitioning such as: